twilio/twilio-video-app-react/README.md

 Run `npm install` to install all dependencies.

 This application requires an access token to connect to a Room.
-A local token server provides the application with access tokens.
+The included local token [server](server.js) provides the application with access tokens.
 Perform the following steps to setup the local token server:

 - Create an account in the [Twilio Console](https://www.twilio.com/console).
 - Click on 'Settings' and take note of your Account SID.